TrianglesPCT/gerbuls/README.md

 +1 fastest compilation

--1 worst performance of the lot
+-0.5 worst performance of the lot, although this shouldn't matter too much for if only used for gameplay

 +1 easiest for users to script